PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 photo des drivers, connector

-!!! note
+>[!NOTE]

-	Usually 2 Connectors Header of 8 position comme alongside each Driver.
+> Usually 2 Connectors Header of 8 position comme alongside each Driver.
 If it is not the case you can also buy one with many position and cut it in order to gets 4*8 and 2*2 connectors.

 Unpack the Drivers TMC 5160 and the Connector Header strips of 8 pins (x2) and 2 pins(x1), take the breadboard and warm your soldering iron.

 2. Cut the via bridge

+>:hammer_and_wrench:
+>_Equipment: Utility knif and multimeter_

 Bridge Cut: use a razor blade or a utility knife to unable conductivity between 2 of the 4 slots as shown in the following visual: